On Extended Thermodynamics: From Classical to the Relativistic Regime: The Eckart and Landau-Lifshitz first order theories

-which is the entropy flux due to the convected motion(first term) and an irreversible contribution generated by the heat flux $q^{\mu}$ (second term).
+which is the entropy vector due to the convected motion (first term) followed by an irreversible contribution generated by the heat flux $q^{\mu}$ (second term).
 Even though this $S^{\mu}$ has a simple form, we should not loose side of the fact that we are dealing with fluid states admitting dissipation and heat conduction and in the right hand side of (\ref{FOT}) is hidden the choice of the rest frame $u$.
-Depending upon the choice of this rest frame, these class of theories include the Landau-Lifshitz and Eckart theories.\\ For the Landau-Lifshitz theory ( for a more detail introduction to this theory see for instance \cite{LaL}), we choose the rest frame $u$ to be the unique timelike eigenvector $u_{E}$ of the energy momentum tensor $T_{\mu\nu}$.
-For this choice, we have the decompositions\footnote{In the formulas (\ref{LL}) through (\ref{PCE}), we write $u$ instead of $u_{E}$.}
+Depending upon the choice of the rest frame, these class of theories include as particular case the Landau-Lifshitz and Eckart theories.
+Below we shall analyze only these latter theories (a general treatment of first order theories can be found in Ref. \refcite{His2}).\\ For the Landau-Lifshitz theory (for a detailed account of this theory, see for instance \cite{LaL}), one chooses the rest frame $u$ to be the unique timelike eigenvector $u_{E}$ of the energy momentum tensor $T_{\mu\nu}$.
+For this choice, the decompositions\footnote{In the formulas (\ref{LL}) through (\ref{PCE}), for simplicity of the presentation we write $u$ instead of $u_{E}$.} in (\ref{OD}-\ref{OD_11}) imply:

 and upon substituting these decompositions in (\ref{DEN}) with $Q^{\mu}=0$, we get